Asgar-Fataymamode/Heart-Attack-Prediction/Report.md

 ### Feature Importance
 - The Random Forest’s top features highlight oldpeak, thal-based variables (thal_2 and thal_3), and thalachh (maximum heart rate) as highly influential in predicting heart attack likelihood.
 Cholesterol (chol), resting blood pressure (trtbps), and age also play significant roles.
 This suggests that a combination of exercise-induced measures (oldpeak, thalachh) and certain thalassemia test results is critical for the Random Forest model’s decision-making.
 - XGBoost places a dominant emphasis on a single feature: thal_2.
-This single categorical feature related to thalassemia test results outweighs other features like exercise-induced angina (exng_1) and specific chest pain categories (cp_3).
+This categorical feature related to thalassemia test results outweighs other features like exercise-induced angina (exng_1) and specific chest pain categories (cp_3).
 This indicates that, within XGBoost’s learned structure, variations in this particular thallium-based feature strongly influence its predictions.

 ### Overall Model Comparison
 | Model                 | Accuracy  | Precision | Recall   | F1-Score |